colanconnon/graphene-django/docs/rest-framework.rst

         class Meta:
             serializer_class = MySerializer

-Add/Update Operations
+Create/Update Operations
 ---------------------

-By default ModelSerializers accept add and update operations.
+By default ModelSerializers accept create and update operations.
 To customize this use the `model_operations` attribute.
 The update operation looks up models by the primary key by default.
 You can customize the look up with the lookup attribute.